Filmmakers4Future/Website-Content/en/privacy/section-1.md

 #### 2.4.
 Working Groups

-We offer working groups to enable people to participate in Filmmakers for Future and to coordinate us.
-They can be found at [groups.filmmakersforfuture.org](https://groups.filmmakersforfuture.org/).
+We offer working groups to enable people to participate in Filmmakers for Future and to coordinate us using the open source tool [HumHub](https://www.humhub.com/en).
+They can be found at [groups.fm4f.org](https://groups.fm4f.org/).

 The following data are mandatory: